tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 Each repo had its own Jekyll project.
 If I had an update to any theme files (e.g., layouts or includes), I copied the update manually into both repos.
 This was easier than trying to devise an automated method.
 It also allowed me to test updates in one repo before rolling them out to the other repo.
 To reduce the slow build times, I created project-specific config files that would cascade with the default configuration file and build only one directory rather than all of them.
 This reduced the build time to the normal lightning-fast times of less than 5 seconds.

-More specifically, to reduce the build times, we created a project-specific configuration file (e.g., acme-config.yml) that sets, through the `defaults`, all the directories to `publish: false` but lists one particular directory (the one with content you're working on) as `publish: true`.
+Let me provide a little more details here on how we shortened the build times, because this is a reason many adopt Hugo instead of jekyll.
+To reduce the build times, we created a project-specific configuration file (e.g., acme-config.yml) that sets, through the `defaults`, all the directories to `publish: false` but lists one particular directory (the one with content you're working on) as `publish: true`.
 Then to build Jekyll, you cascade the config files like this:

 ```bash
 jekyll serve --config _config.yml,acme-config.yml